Radla/voltcraft-sem-3600bt/README.md

 ### Synchronize time

-Actually time is synchronized each time you run a command.
+Actually, time is synchronized each time you run a command.
 If you just want to synchronize the time from your PC with the smart meter call:

 ```
 $ ./vc-sem.exp Lamp --sync